RussellSageCollege/GoogleSubDomainManager/README.md

 1. Create a new "Super Admin" account in google.
 2. Create new project in the API console.
-3. Create a new service account with `Enable Google Apps Damian-wide Delegation` and `Furnish a new private key` enabled.
+3. Create a new service account with the following settingd enabled.
+    * `Enable Google Apps Damian-wide Delegation`
+    * `Furnish a new private key`
-4. Open the JSON key file and copy the `client_id`.
+4. Open the JSON key file with a text editor and copy the `client_id` value.
 5. Return to the Admin Console and navigate to "Security" > "Show More" > "Advanced Settings" > "Manage API client access"
-6. Paste the `client_id` that you copied in the "Client Name" box.
+6. Paste the `client_id` value that you copied in the "Client Name" box.
 7. Paste the following "API Scopes" in the box labeled "One or More API Scopes".
     * `https://www.googleapis.com/auth/admin.directory.user`
     * `https://www.googleapis.com/auth/admin.directory.user.alias`